 Serena Geddes to illustrate Marguerite Henry's books #3-#7 in the MISTY INN chapter book series, written by Kristin Earhart and inspired by Marguerite Henry's Misty of Chincoteague, in which siblings begin their new life on Chincoteague Island, to Karen Nagel at Aladdin, Simon & Schuster.

-Gary Urey's PURSUED, in which two young teens who possess the ability to teleport anywhere within seconds engage in a global, high-tech game of hide-and-seek against a billionaire madman in a battle over control of everything—money, culture, politics, and power, to Kristin Zelazko at Albert Whitman.
+Gary Urey's PURSUED, Book 1 in the SECRETS OF THE POINT series, in which two young teens who possess the ability to teleport anywhere within seconds engage in a global, high-tech game of hide-and-seek against a billionaire madman in a battle over control of everything—money, culture, politics, and power, to Kristin Zelazko at Albert Whitman.

 Serena Geddes illustrating JC Jone's RUN, PIP, RUN, to Anna McFarlane at Allen & Unwin.